For a company

 China For WFOE with sole shareholder: yes, annually; for EJV or WFOE with multiple shareholders: not mandatorily required, except for those in specific industrial sectors (e.g. for financial institutions).

 Czech Republic For medium-sized and large companies - yes.
-For small companies yes, if one (in case of a joint stock company) or two (in case of any other type of company) of the following three thresholds are exceeded:
+For small companies yes, if one (in case of a joint stock company) or two (in case of a limited liability company/any other type of company) of the following three thresholds are exceeded:

 - annual total balance sheet amount of CZK 40,000,000;